ericacha/movie_theater/README.md

-# Bank Account for Epicodus
+# Movie Tickets
-## by James Nielson & Erica Cha
+## by  Erica Cha
-### Date: April 15th, 2015
+### Date: May 2nd, 2015
 #### Description
-This web app allows the user to enter their name and amount to deposit withdraw.
-Will show account's balance.
+This web app allows the user to select the name of a movie, the time of day that they would like to see the movie and their age.
+The webpage should let them know how much their movie ticket will cost, based on those three factors.
+The non-"first-release" movies, matinee and senior tickets tend to be cheaper than the regular priced ticket.

 #### Setup instructions
 1. Clone this git repository
-2. Start the web app by loading bank.html in your browser
+2. Start the web app by loading index.html in your browser

-#### Copyright © 2015, James Nielson & Erica Cha
+#### Copyright © 2015, Erica Cha

 #### License: [MIT](https://github.com/twbs/bootstrap/blob/master/LICENSE)